What is Branding

 If you do not make any efforts to look a certain way or communicate a certain way, people will automatically start judging your business on aspects like whether or not your website looks professional and functions correctly.
 Companies are often judged on their employee attitudes, their service, their appearance, and overall professionalism.
 When you allow branding to be built without you, it becomes easy for people to assume you’re an amateur, you’re just getting started, or you don’t even take your business seriously.

-Branding matters and is why the “big businesses” understand the importance of branding.
-They put so much money into branding because they know strong brands always receive a return on their investment.
+That’s why branding matters and that’s why the big businesses understand the importance of branding.
+They put so much money into branding because they know strong brands always receive a return of investment.
 What makes brand identities so valuable is that branding makes businesses more approachable, more trustworthy, more memorable, and a strong brand is something every business should strive for.